 WHAT YOU NEED TO KNOW

-CWA camps are broken into two types – Level 1 and Level 2 camps.
+CWA summer camps are broken into three types – Level 1, Level 2, and Level 3 camps.
 Level 1 camps include California Hunter Safety certification.
-Level 2 camps assume a certain level of hunting knowledge and are designed for campers who have hunted at least one season.
+Level 2-3 camps assume a certain level of hunting knowledge and are designed for campers who have hunted at least one season.
 All camps, with the exception of Duck Camp, offer hunting instruction and practice with shooting and archery.

 Other important facts to know: